msachi/facn5-mentor/week7/week7-notes.md

 In the first case, need to use custom validation

 In the second case, can use html5 validation and then check the `validity` property of each input element

+### Projects

+It is standard practice to send 'plaintext' passwords over HTTPS
+-- client-server communication is encrypted anyway
+-- additionally encrypting the password doesn't accomplish much because if an attacker retrieves it they could use it as if it were an actual password (the server wouldn't know the difference)
+-- shouldn't do this if using HTML though

+Status code 401 can be used when the request is not authorized

+302 redirects should only be used on the server for browser navigation requests
+-- if you use them for JS fetch requests, the client will expect a JSON response and will get an HTML of the redirect page instead